akimimi/encrypt/README.md

 This library provides encrypt and decrypt algorithm utilities.

-`AesEcbEncrypt` class provides 128/192/256 bit AES ECB encrypt and decrypt algorithm, with zero padding by default.
+`AesEcbEncrypt` class provides 128/192/256 bits AES ECB encrypt and decrypt algorithm, with zero padding by default.

+`AesCbcEncrypt` class provides 128/192/256 bits AES CBC encrypt and decrypt algorithm, with zero padding by default.

+`Sm4CbcEncrypt` class provides 128 bits SM4 CBC encrypt and decrypt algorithm, with PKCS5 padding for data by default, and zero padding for password.

 ## Installation